+The Local Authority following consultation with headteachers and the teacher trade unions has recommended implementation of the STPCD advisory pay points as laid out in the STPCD.
 The STPCD says that it is for the individual school to determine what pay increase should be applied to points (outside the minimum and maximum statutory pay increases), but in B&H headteachers have previously stated their wish to adopt a cross city approach, whereby all B&H schools agree a model policy, including shared scales, which all schools sign up to.